 And then, I cannot say “when I woke up”, but rather “when I became conscious”-I could not open my eyes because I had no control over them.
 My body was lying on the bed, like it was dead, except that it wasn’t.

-At the most, I can say I was some sort of dense-fog-like-entity-insanely bright navy blue-ish in colour.
+At the most, I was some sort of dense-fog-like-entity-insanely bright navy blue-ish in colour.
 I was roaming from one end to the other inside my body.
 It was an out of the world experience, but was also horrifying like anything!

 I felt it was too early-I wasn’t prepared for it.
 So there I was – roaming inside my own body like a boat with no anchor – with no name, no shape and no control over my body.
-I was scared to death and wanted the control over my body back but had no clue how.
+I was scared to death and wanted control over my body back but had no clue how.

 I tried to move into my legs, into my hands, into my head, and within 5 – 10 seconds I was again “in” my body.

-It does not matter what you believe in – you may believe in god, you may believe in Satan, you may believe in ghosts.
+It does not matter what you think – you may believe in god, you may have faith in Satan, you may fancy ghosts.
 But one thing is for sure – your believing signifies that you know nothing about God or Satan or ghosts.

-That day I realized the meaning of the shlok from Geeta, where Krishna had said, “नैनं छिन्दन्ति शस्त्राणि नैनं दहति पावकः । न चैनं क्लेदयन्त्यापो न शोषयति मारुतः ॥”
+That day I realised the meaning of the shlok from Geeta, where Krishna had said, “नैनं छिन्दन्ति शस्त्राणि नैनं दहति पावकः । न चैनं क्लेदयन्त्यापो न शोषयति मारुतः ॥.”

 “The soul can never be cut to pieces by any weapon, nor burned by fire, nor moistened by water, nor withered by the wind.”

 There’s no such thing as “your soul.”
 You are the soul – having a mind and body to live your life as a human being.

-In the book, Osho explains even further, “Once you’ve reached the point where you can see yourself separate from your body from within, that’s the point you just have to intend to come out of your physical body and you’ll be out of your body.
+In the book, Osho explains even further, “Once you’ve reached the point where you can see yourself separate from your body from within, that’s the point you have to intend to come out of your physical body, and you’ll be out of your body.
 Still connected to it through a silver-cord.
 Then when you intend you want to go inside, you’ll be inside your body.”

-Later I read in the same book that the price you pay for jumping out of your body for just once was 6 months.
-You shall live 6 months lesser than your original lifespan.
+Later I read in the same book that the price you pay for jumping out of your body for just once was six months.
+You shall live six months lesser than your original lifespan.